kerminator-dev/Chat/README.md

  ### Main functionality:
  - Register/Login/Logout
  - Receive and send in real-time text messages from/to another users throw dialogues
- - Update profile image and profile data
+ - Update profile name, color, password
- - Block/unblock users
  - Have multiple devices with different client apps, connected to one account.

 ### Current back-end stack: